k-tomoyasu/react-native-oss-license/README.md

 #### [LicensePlist](https://github.com/mono0926/LicensePlist)
 `react-native-oss-license` generate `plist` that you can locate to `Settings.bundle`.
-Run `react-native-oss-license --format settings-bundle` when your are in the directory thant contains `package.json` You can merge output `react-native-oss-license` and `LicensePlist`.
+Run `react-native-oss-license --format settings-bundle` when your are in the directory that contains `package.json` You can merge output `react-native-oss-license` and `LicensePlist`.

 ### Android